 When Virgil and Ray are saying goodbye for the first time in front of Ray's house.
 Virgil is standing behind the car and the car moves before the engine starts.
 The next frame shows the car still in place then moving forward.
 See more

-Earl Pilcher, Jr.
+Earl Pilcher, Sr.

-Written and Performed by Billy Joel See more
+Performed by The Nightclub Band See more